 The Yellowstone Park site as well as the National Park System website are great resources.
 Oh, something worth noting…for all of you “have to be online” folks like me…as of the summer of 2010 there is no wi-fi in the park.
 When I say “no” wi-fi, I mean, NO wi-fi…not even at the hotels or lodges within the park.
 It’s seems to be incredibly ridiculous, but I was told that “they (whomever that is)” have been trying to get wi-fi for years but for some reason the powers-to-be will not allow it.

-Mike Shubic is a seasoned road trip travel video blogger, traversing the byways of the U.S. and Canada looking for those hidden gems of the road.
+Mike Shubic is a seasoned road trip travel video blogger, traversing the byways of the world looking for those hidden gems of the road.
 From unique destinations, unexpected discoveries, creative cuisine, intriguing inns to exciting attractions…the road is his page.
 The experiences are his ink.
 And every 300 miles, a new chapter begins.
 Whether you live vicariously or by example, Mike will do the exploring so you can have an adventure.